U.S. lawmakers vote to send Lina Khan nomination to full Senate

+Legal U.S. lawmakers vote to send Lina Khan nomination to full Senate

-WASHINGTON (Reuters) - The Senate Commerce Committee approved Lina Khan’s nomination to the U.S. Federal Trade Commission in a voice vote on Wednesday, setting the stage for an advocate of breaking up tech giants like Google to join the agency.
+The Senate Commerce Committee approved Lina Khan's nomination to the U.S. Federal Trade Commission in a voice vote on Wednesday, setting the stage for an advocate of breaking up tech giants like Google (GOOGL.O) to join the agency.

 Khan, a veteran of the FTC and Capitol Hill who teaches at Columbia Law School, is highly respected by progressive antitrust thinkers who have risen in prominence as they push for tougher antitrust laws or tougher enforcement of existing law.